yan-duarte/yan-duarte.github.io/_posts/2016-11-22-DAC-Assignment1.md

 ### Potential Implications

+As it is a dangerous disease that has a good chance of prevention, it would be interesting to have some measures that countries could take to decrease it.

 ### Dataset and variables

 To make this research, I decide to use the QOG Standard Dataset 2016 [[3]][ref_03].
 This dataset consists of approximately 2500 variables from more than 100 data sources.
 At first, I am thinking to use variables from four differents database: